Dashboards

 Adding a KPI category

-To add a KPI category to a scorecard, select Edit KPI categories from the scorecard’s detail page, and select Add KPI Category from within the Edit KPI Category window.
+To add a KPI category to a scorecard, select Add KPI Category option from the Edit KPI Categories window.

 Select existing KPI categories to add (optional)